-Analysis of the Macrobenthic sample (MB) by the participating laboratories and subsequent reanalysis by Unicomarine Ltd. provided information on the efficiency of extraction of the fauna; accuracy of enumeration and identification and the reproducibility of biomass estimations.
-MB17 samples were artificially created by Unicomarine Ltd. to include set volumes of residue and known quantities of pre-identified fauna.
-These replicate samples have been based upon subtidal marine fauna and sediment from Torbay.
-Agreement between the laboratories and Unicomarine Ltd. was variable with generally good results, which were similar to those achieved in comparable previous MB exercises.
-The samples posed few problems associated with faunal extraction and identification of the taxa.
-Extraction efficiency (of individuals), irrespective of sorting, was on average 94.9%; eleven of the thirteen participating laboratories extracted greater than 90% of the individuals from the residue; two of the laboratories extracted all fauna from their residue.
-Comparison of the results from the laboratories with those from analysis by Unicomarine Ltd. (following the processing protocols specified by the participating laboratories) was made using the Bray-Curtis similarity index (untransformed).
-The value of the index varied between approximately 75.6% and 99.2% and was better than 90% in 85% of comparisons and greater than 95% in 23% of comparisons.
-As observed in all previous MB exercises, a variety of sample processing methodologies were followed by the participants (e.g. one participant identified to family level only and over half of the participants exclude specified faunal groups from their MB analyses); such differences reduce the comparability of results.
+Analysis of the Macrobenthic sample (MB) by the participating laboratories and subsequent reanalysis by Thomson Unicomarine Ltd. provided information on the efficiency of extraction of the fauna; accuracy of enumeration and identification and the reproducibility of biomass estimations.
+MB18 samples were artificially created by Thomson Unicomarine Ltd. to include set volumes of residue and known quantities of pre-identified fauna.
+These replicate samples have been based upon subtidal estuarine fauna and sediment from the Thames Estuary.
+Agreement between the laboratories and Thomson Unicomarine Ltd. was variable with generally poor results.
+This was the first MB exercise with strict extraction and processing instructions that are likely to account for some of the poor results.
+The samples posed some participants problems associated with faunal extraction and identification of the taxa.
+Extraction efficiency (of individuals), irrespective of sorting, was on average 81.6%; only one of the nine participating laboratories extracted greater than 90% of the individuals from the residue; two of the laboratories extracted less than 75% of the individuals.
+Comparison of the results from the laboratories with those from analysis by Thomson Unicomarine Ltd. (following the NMBAQC macrobenthic analysis guidelines) was made using the Bray-Curtis similarity index (untransformed).
+The value of the index varied between approximately 77.5% and 93.6% and was better than 90% in only 22% of comparisons and less than 85% in 56% of comparisons.
+Data from participants were in some cases clearly influenced by varying degrees of sieving effort, i.e. specimens within the artificial replicates were lost during sieve processing.

 The Scheme year ten revised protocols for 'blind' Own Sample (OS) audits were continued in this Scheme year.
-Laboratories were to submit full completed data matrices from their previous year's Clean Seas Environment Monitoring Programme (CSEMP 2008; formerly NMMP) samples or alternative sampling programmes (if not responsible for CSEMP samples).
+Laboratories were to submit full completed data matrices from their previous year's Clean Seas Environment Monitoring Programme (CSEMP 2009; formerly NMMP) samples or similar alternative sampling programmes (if not responsible for CSEMP samples).
 The OS 'pass/fail' flagging system, introduced in Scheme year eight, was continued (see Description of the Scheme Standards for the Benthic Invertebrate Component).
-The results for the Own Samples were generally as good or better than those from the Macrobenthic sample.
-Agreement between the laboratories and Unicomarine Ltd. was generally very good.
-Extraction efficiency, irrespective of sorting, was better than 90% in 89% of comparisons and better than 95% in 82% of all comparisons.
-All countable faunal specimens were extracted from the sample residues in 48% (45) of the samples.
-The Bray-Curtis similarity index ranged from 47.1% to 100% with an average figure of 93.7%.
-The Bray-Curtis similarity index was greater than 95% in 60% of comparisons and in most cases (81%) the value of the index was greater than 90%, these samples all achieved 'pass' flags.
-Eighteen samples (19%) achieved 'excellent' pass flags with Bray-Curtis similarity scores of 100%.
+The results for the Own Samples were generally much better than those from the Macrobenthic sample.
+Agreement between the laboratories and Thomson Unicomarine Ltd. was generally very good.
+Extraction efficiency, irrespective of sorting, was better than 90% in 96% of the comparisons and better than 95% in 87% of all comparisons.
+All countable faunal specimens were extracted from the sample residues in 52% (51) of the samples.
+The Bray-Curtis similarity index ranged from 35.4% to 100% with an average figure of 94.4%.
+The Bray-Curtis similarity index was greater than 95% in 78% of comparisons and in most cases (86%) the value of the index was greater than 90%, these samples all achieved 'pass' flags.
+Eighteen samples (18%) achieved 'excellent' pass flags with Bray-Curtis similarity scores of 100%.